DNS Server at home - How to host your own Public nameserver

 DNS zone files are crucial for the proper functioning of the internet as they help to resolve human-friendly domain names into numerical IP addresses that computers use to identify each other on the network.
 The zone files follow a specific syntax and structure for effective DNS resolution.
 This includes several zone file parameters such as the Origin, Time to Live (TTL), Start of Authority (SOA), and different types of DNS records like A (address) records, CNAME (Canonical Name) records, and PTR (pointer) records.

-Why you should set up a Homelab DNS Server for your domains
+Why you should set up a Local DNS Server at home

 1. Gain a better understanding of DNS